moritzploss/tribology/README.md

 The package
 **<a href="https://moritzploss.github.io/tribology" target="_blank">
-documenation</a>** is provided through GitHub Pages and can be found in the `/docs` directory.
+documenation</a>** is provided through GitHub Pages; the source files can be found in the `/docs` directory.
 Simple examples of how to use the package are provided in the `/demos` directory.

 The package is developed by Moritz Ploss at KTH Royal Institute of Technology, Stockholm, Sweden.
 For questions and comments, please